m8dhouse/web-crawler-to-vector/README.md

 The resulting vector data is then uploaded into UpStash or DataStax Astra.

-I created this as neither of these platforms have any decent tutorials/examples for processing and uploading scraped webdata.
+I created this as neither of these platforms have any decent tutorials/examples that I could find for processing and uploading scraped webdata.

 Feel free to adapt to your needs.